Volcano Island: Driving in Tenerife

-This is the second post in our series of Adventure Ideas for European family road trips, brought to you in conjunction with Avis Car Hire.
 If you’re looking for ideas for a mini road trip, how about exploring the explosive side of Tenerife?
-No, not the night life, the volcanic National Park at the heart of the island…
+No, not the night life, the volcanic National Park at the heart of the island.
+In this post from our series of adventure ideas for European family road trips, brought to you in conjunction with Avis Car Hire, we offer a great itinerary for volcanic themed driving in Tenerife.

-This mini road trip involves driving in Tenerife, the biggest of the seven Canary Islands, where there’s no escaping the volcano.
-Don’t panic though, it’s not live; that would be less of a road trip and more of a disaster movie!
-El Teide is a dormant, friendly giant that gives Tenerife its unique character, scenery, and opportunities for adventure.
+This mini road trip involves a road tour of Tenerife by car.
+Tenerife is the biggest of the seven Canary Islands, and there’s no escaping the volcano.
+Don’t panic though, they’re not live; that would be less of a road trip and more of a disaster movie!
+El Teide is a dormant, friendly giant that gives Tenerife its unique character, scenery, as well as its opportunities for adventure.
 You can explore its amazing volcanic terrain from behind the wheel in a drive through the Parque Nacional de las Cañadas del Teide, a World Heritage Site.
-This hyperlapse video gives you a taste of the mysterious lunar landscapes that anyone with access to a vehicle can experience.
+This hyperlapse video of one of Tenerife’s scenic drives gives you a taste of the mysterious lunar landscapes that anyone with access to a vehicle can experience.

 Swap one car for another